ShatteredIcicle/firefox-ui-regression-mending/README.md

 Tweaks include:
 - Fixing megabar popout
 - Bringing back the sweet error page illustrations
+- Adding back icons to the hamburger and context menus
 - Reverting some aspects of the Proton design change to Photon style

 Overall I aim to make this a collection, so I may also include files from others, properly licensed.
 If you have any concerns over your work being used, please contact me.